Vomiting in Cats: When to Worry

 Diagnosing the Cause of the Vomiting

 Vomiting that’s considered chronic or severe is a cause for concern, and it can lead to other issues, such as electrolyte imbalance and dehydration, so you should talk to your vet right away.
-Acute, minor vomiting that only lasts a couple of days, on the other hand, might not be a serious issue, but you may want to ask your vet to be sure.
+Acute, minor vomiting that only lasts a short while, on the other hand, might not be a serious issue, but you may want to ask your vet to be sure.

 Whether or not the vomiting is worrisome will depend on what your veterinarian finds during an examination.
 Your vet can perform tests, such as a fecal exam and blood test, to figure out if there are any diseases or parasites, or toxicity, that’s causing the vomiting.
 He or she can also order a biopsy to rule out IBD or cancer.
 And imaging tests like an ultrasound or x-rays can be used to see if there are any ailments of the gastrointestinal tract that might be causing the vomiting, if there are foreign objects in the digestive tract, or if there are masses that are causing problems.

 Veterinarians can provide a range of treatments to help a vomiting cat feel better.
 Fluid therapy, medications like antiemetic drugs, and changes in diet might be recommended.
 Ultimately, the treatment will be based on the diagnosis.
 So if there are parasites, treatments to remove them will be ordered, whereas obstructions might need surgical removal, and infections might require antibiotics, as a few examples.

 If the vomiting is considered acute and mild, your veterinarian might start by recommending that you fast your kitty for a certain number of hours before providing her with a small amount of a bland diet that’s easy to digest.
 Gradually, you’ll reintroduce her normal diet once the symptoms subside.